 Funding opportunity

-Funding opportunity: Expression of interest: BBSRC-STFC facility access funding for bioscience partnerships round two
+Funding opportunity: BBSRC-STFC facility access funding for bioscience partnerships round two (invite only)

-Apply for funding to support UK business and bioscience academic partnerships in accessing and benefitting from STFC skills, expertise, capabilities and world class facilities to find solutions to industrially relevant challenges.
+Apply for this invitation-only opportunity, for UK business and academic partnerships, supporting access to STFC expertise and world class facilities to solve industrially relevant bioscience challenges.

 BBSRC and STFC will cover 100% of the facility costs, and 80% of the full economic cost of the academic component.